New vocabulary of adverbs, prepositions, particles, conjunctions and interjections in P-AdW Adunaic and P-AdW Westron.

 (Q.) - Derived from the aforementioned Quenya term.

-- du - pron. du - "should", "should be" - du, "should", "should be"
+- du - pron. du - "should", "should be" - du, "should", "should be" (Q.) - Derived from the aforementioned Quenya term.
+In the conditional mode, it is used with a hyphen (du-), connected to the related verb.

 - êphan - pron. é-fun - "far" - êphal, "far", "distant" (Ad.) - Derived from the canon Adunaic term êphal, "far", "distant".
 The newly-introduced P-AdW adverb êphan also occurs in the form êphanak, "far away", "very distant".